joshbegley/nyt-latest/README.md

 `The ousted civilian leader has been detained since a military coup forced her from power in 2021.`\
 https://www.nytimes.com/2026/04/30/world/asia/myanmar-aung-san-suu-kyi.html

-**Camp Mystic Says It Will Not Reopen This Summer**\
+**Camp Mystic, Where 28 Died, Says It Will Not Reopen This Summer**\
-`In a statement, the camp said it told Texas regulators that it was “withdrawing its application for a summer 2026 camp license” after 28 people died in flooding last summer.`\
+`In a statement, the camp said it told Texas regulators that it was “withdrawing its application for a summer 2026 camp license” after catastrophic flooding last summer.`\
 https://www.nytimes.com/2026/04/30/us/camp-mystic-texas-floods-closure.html

 **Can’t Sleep?
 Here’s What to Consider Before Trying Supplements.**\